leinson/where-we-dine/README.md

     - if this doesn't work, you can manually in psql change your user to an admin by changing the admin column to 'true'
 - Open :start-pg.sh , in another terminal - keep open
 - Run app: flask run

-## To Do

-### Features
-- Admin can:
-    - Can edit all info about a restaurant afterwards

-### Page and account management

-- Admin right to remove anyone’s account and any restaurant

-### Organizing and search features

-- A user can search for a restaurant based on cuisine, price or restaurant name

-- A user can organize the list of restaurants based on the review scores

-### “Nice to have’s”

-- A user can add a restaurant without info & tags

-    - An admin can later "verify" the restaurant, and add the info & tags

-- A user can edit their own review after it is posted

-- A user can do a list of restaurants they want to visit

-- A user can add pictures to their review